vladikk/vladikk.github.com/source/_posts/2013-05-14-uncoupling-configuration-files.markdown

 ### Smell #2 Violation of the Single Responsibility Principle (SRP)
 Currently this class does two things:

-* Executing some logic defined in the “Execute” method.
+* Executing some logic defined in the “Execute” method
-* Loading and parsing values from the configuration file.
+* Loading and parsing values from the configuration file

 These two responsibilities are a clear violation of the Single Responsibility Principle, which states that each class should have only one responsibility, or in other words, every class should have only one reason for change.
 Currently FooBarBaz will be change if its logic changes or if there are changes in the configuration storage.

 ### Smell #3 Violation of the Dependency Inversion Principle (DIP)